srl-labs/learn-srlinux/docs/tutorials/evpn-mh/verify.md

 Among these, RT4 is known as ES routes imported by ES peers for DF election and local biasing (split-horizon).
 It is advertised/received here only by leaf1 and leaf2.

-RT1 also advertises ESIs, mainly for two reasons (hence two entries per ESI);
+RT1 also advertises ESIs, mainly for two reasons (hence two entries per ESI):

 + Aliasing for load balancing (0)
 + Mass withdrawal for fast convergence (4294967295)